 Teens, Cancer and Community

-More than 73% of teens have been touched by cancer yet teens are often an overlooked audience, especially regarding cancer prevention and dealing with the social and emotional needs brought about by cancer.
+More than 73% of teens have been touched by cancer yet teens are often an overlooked audience, especially regarding cancer risk factors, prevention and dealing with the social and emotional needs brought about by a cancer diagnosis.
 In Washington State, 25% of families with a cancer diagnosis are home to children under the age of 18.
 In the family, uncertainty and change -- brought about by a cancer diagnosis -- can result in feelings of anxiety, fear of death, loneliness, poor self-concept, anger, resentment and guilt.

 Did You Know?